 In response to the findings of this report, the World Economic Forum in partnership with the Global IoT Council has developed a Global Action Plan that aims to encourage collective action on the most pressing challenges the connected world currently faces.
 IoT is already an indispensable part of our daily lives and fundamental infrastructure.
 As it grows in extent and capabilities, we must act if we want to realize the full potential of IoT.

 The Global Action Plan is structured around a set of high-level actions, which are tied to related initiatives and commitments, learn more about those initiatives here.

-The World Economic Forum in partnership with the Global IoT Council intends to provide regular updates on the progress of the Global Action Plan.
+The World Economic Forum in partnership with the Council on the Connected World intends to provide regular updates on the progress of the Global Action Plan.
 An updated and expanded version of this report will be published in two years in order to track progress of the Global Action Plan and stay abreast of emerging governance gaps.

 "As the internet of things becomes a part of our daily lives, it is essential that we build upon the last three decades of learning from the World Wide Web, ensuring that these technologies create a digital future that is safe and empowering for everyone."—Adrian Lovett, President & CEO, World Wide Web Foundation